Thank you Karo® Syrup for sponsoring this post. Celebrate sweet moments together with Karo®!

 - Enjoy along with your favorite movie!

-- This recipe makes about 14 cups of Cinnamon Caramel Apple Popcorn; each serving is 1 cup.
+- Recipe Total and Serving Size: This recipe makes about 14 cups of Cinnamon Caramel Apple Popcorn; each serving is 1 cup.

-- The nutrition information for this recipe was calculated for the popcorn only and doesn't include movie night snack board items.
+- Nutritional Information: Information for this recipe was calculated for the popcorn only and doesn’t include movie night snack board items.

-- Store caramel popcorn in an airtight container at room temperature for up to 2 weeks.
+- Storage: Store caramel popcorn in an airtight container at room temperature for up to 2 weeks.

-- If the caramel popcorn gets stale, spread it out on a large baking tray and warm it in an oven preheated to 200F for 10 to 15 minutes.
+- Serving Tip: If the caramel popcorn gets stale, spread it out on a large baking tray and warm it in an oven preheated to 200F for 10 to 15 minutes.